 Excellence in science depends on the development of scientists from all backgrounds.
 HHMI initiatives foster equitable and inclusive scientific environments where everyone can thrive regardless of their background, disability, gender, ethnicity, or race.

-Fellows receive funding through their academic institution for postdoctoral training and may continue to receive funding during their early career years as independent faculty.
+Fellows receive funding for their postdoctoral training and during their early years as independent faculty.
 In addition to financial support, they benefit from professional development, mentorship, a cohort of peers, and inclusion in HHMI’s broader scientific community.

 About Hanna H. Gray

 The program honors the contributions and service of Hanna Holborn Gray, an HHMI trustee for nearly three decades and a former president of the University of Chicago.
 Under Gray’s leadership, HHMI took foundational steps toward becoming more inclusive and developed initiatives to foster diversity in science education.